gabrielzeved/zeved/src/routes/(default)/about/about.md

 # Hello!
 I'm Gabriel Azevedo.

-I'm a Brazilian senior fullstack engineer who loves the idea of building tools for other developers and building things from scratch.
+I'm a Brazilian fullstack engineer who loves the idea of building tools for other developers and building things from scratch.

 I got my bachelor's degree at [Universidade Federal Fluminense](https://www.uff.br/).